-As identified above, the site is considered likely to be contaminated with a range of potential substances, such as metals and metalloids, PAH's, pesticides and PCB's.
+As identified above, areas of soft-landscaping on site have been identified as containing lead contamination.
 As such, it is recommended that remediation be planned and undertaken on site.
 Remediation activities are the activities by which the site is made safe and fit for its intended use.